-- To setup your very own Yoonla capture page, which gives you a presence on the Internet and allows you to start building your e-mail list.
+- To set up your very own Yoonla capture page, which gives you a presence on the Internet and allows you to start building your e-mail list.

 - To ascend to Elite status, which opens up Yoonla’s CPA / Affiliate Program

 DOUBLE DOG IMPORTANT: That big yellow button in the lower middle of the first screen is your ticket to bypassing most of this setup.
-Yoonla will setup your landing page and e-mail sequences and connect everything to make sure it’s working.
+Yoonla will setup your landing page and e-mail sequence and connect everything to make sure it’s working.

 This is Yoonla’s way of encouraging you to upgrade to Elite status where the real commissions are made.